Nixoals/Nixoals/README.md

 After a P.h.D and several years as a research ingeneer in geochemistry, I decided to deep dive into this new digital era to become a web developer.
 To do so, I started to learn python, javascript, HTML, CSS by myself.
 I then embarked for a 10 weeks coding bootcamp at LE REACTEUR to strengthen my coding skills.
 I am now open to work and ready for challenging projects.

 :email: Feel free to contact me nicolasgodeau1@gmail.com
+:globe_with_meridians: Visit my [web page](https://nicolas-godeau-dev.netlify.app/)

 # RECENT PROJECTS